smartcontractkit/documentation/docs/Node Operators/running-a-chainlink-node.md

 # Using Docker

-It's recommended to run the Chainlink node with <a href="https://www.docker.com/" target="_blank" rel="noreferrer, noopener">Docker</a>.
-This is because we continuously build and deploy the code from our <a href="https://github.com/smartcontractkit/chainlink" target="_blank" rel="noreferrer, noopener">repository on Github</a>, which means you don't need a complete development environment to run a node.
+It's recommended to run the Chainlink node with [Docker](https://www.docker.com/).
+This is because we continuously build and deploy the code from our [repository on Github](https://github.com/smartcontractkit/chainlink), which means you don't need a complete development environment to run a node.

 ## Requirements

-- <a href="https://docs.docker.com/install/" target="_blank" rel="noreferrer, noopener">Docker-CE</a>.
+- [Docker-CE](https://docs.docker.com/install/).
 Quick instructions for setting up Docker is below:

 ```shell Amazon Linux 2
 sudo amazon-linux-extras install -y docker